 And for any teenage girl who watched SATC, it made drinking and smoking in a big city with your best gal pals look like the coolest thing in the world.
 And that's because it kind of is.

-"You normalize things by laughing about them—as long as everyone's laughing about the fact you fell down the stairs, it's no big deal.
+"You normalise things by laughing about them – as long as everyone's laughing about the fact you fell down the stairs, it's no big deal.
 But my antics were getting less and less amusing, and that's a huge part of when you know you have a problem."

 How did you feel, I ask, when those people had to have THAT conversation with you?

-Hepola tried to stop drinking many times, and in the end it wasn't a catastrophically cringe-inducing incident that finally made her give up the bottle for good—rather the realization that her life might never change otherwise.
+Hepola tried to stop drinking many times, and in the end it wasn't a catastrophically cringe-inducing incident that finally made her give up the bottle for good – rather the realisation that her life might never change otherwise.

 "One of the reasons you keep drinking is because you feel like a terrible person.
 What make me feel good now is that I can use my experiences to help others.
 'Me too' is a very important phrase.
 It makes you realise you are not alone."